-As a result, for the 8 years, I’ve been a scuba diver, I’ve been dying to see a whale shark.
+As a result, for the first 8 years of being a scuba diver, I was dying to see a whale shark.
 You could ask why it is so important to me?
 I have indeed been already blessed by many underwater wonders, whether diving with sea lions in Patagonia, manta rays in Komodo, dolphins in Belize, basking sharks in Scotland and finally mola-molas in Bali.
 So why the whale shark?
 Is it because it’s the biggest fish in the world?
 I don’t think so.
 Is it because of its beautiful white spotted blue-grey colours?
-Yes, maybe, aren’t they cute?
-Is it then because of their gracious and peaceful behaviour embodies why we need to protect the oceans?
+Maybe.
+Is it then because of their gracious and peaceful behaviour that embodies why we need to protect the oceans?
 That might be the real reason!
 I wanted to witness how do they feel near us.
 Are they scared of us?
 Curious?
 Playful?
-I tried to find out.

-Last winter, I watched “Finding Dory” with its new whale shark character “Hope”.
-I almost cried as it reminded me how bad I was hoping to see one!
-Just before going to Honduras, which was my ultimate plan, the friend who watched the movie with me made me a lucky charm gift: the plush toy of Hope!
-This is precisely what I needed before boarding my plane in the direction of Central America to go diving in Utila… Hope.
+Last winter, as I watched “Finding Dory” with its new whale shark character “Hope”, I almost cried as it reminded me how bad I was hoping to see one.
+I was just before planning my trip to Honduras.
+The friend who watched the movie with me made me a lucky charm gift: the plush toy of Hope!
+This is precisely what I needed before boarding my plane in the direction of Central America to go diving in Utila: Hope.

 The best places in the world to swim with whale sharks

-Knowing I wanted to see some whale sharks, I quickly listed the places I had the best chances to see them.
-Unfortunately, most of the sites were too expensive, too, far away.
+Given how badly I wanted to see whale sharks, I quickly listed the places I had the best chances to see them.
+Unfortunately, many sites were too expensive or too far away.
 If like me you badly want to see whale sharks, here are a few places to consider:

 - Galapagos, Equator: The best time is between June and December.
 For higher chances, you need to board liveaboards in the direction of the remote Wolf and Darwin Islands, which roughly start from 5,000$.
 Update 2022 : I saw a whale shark while scuba diving in Darwin Island!